Our Primary Goal

-Protection of native forest in Paraguay
+Protection of native forests in Paraguay

-Our industrial reforestation (monoculture) prevents further deforestation of native forest.
+Our industrial reforestation prevents further deforestation of native forest.
 Soil that has not been used can now provide urgently needed wood through our reforestation.
 The wood demand would otherwise be taken from remaining native forest.

 Only through our eucalyptus cultivation is the soil enriched with nutrients again.
 This enables the native forest to re-polpulate again.
 Our long-term goal is to give the native forest room to spread again over time.

 Active protection and care of the acquired native forest

 Remaining native forest, which we acquire with the areas are not cleared but protected.
 At present, in addition to our eucalyptus areas, we also manage more than 200 hectares of native forest, which we actively protect.